aigc-apps/CogVideoX-Fun/README.md

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

 What's New:
+- CogVideoX-Fun Control is now supported in diffusers.
+Thanks to [a-r-r-o-w](https://github.com/a-r-r-o-w) who contributed the support in this [PR](https://github.com/huggingface/diffusers/pull/9671).
+Check out the [docs](https://huggingface.co/docs/diffusers/main/en/api/pipelines/cogvideox) to know more. [ 2024.10.16 ]
 - Retrain the i2v model and add noise to increase the motion amplitude of the video.
 Upload the control model training code and control model. [ 2024.09.29 ]
 - Create code!
 Now supporting Windows and Linux.
 Supports 2b and 5b models.
 Supports video generation at any resolution from 256x256x49 to 1024x1024x49. [ 2024.09.18 ]